seancyw/100-days-of-code/log.md

 **Thoughts:** Will take some time to learn on some of the concept which I am not strong enough to perform well in technical skills reviews on C++ while continue the udacity course in parallel.

 **Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923

+## Day 55: March 01, 2017

+**Today's Progress**: Continue 'Intro to Computer Science' course in Udacity

+**Thoughts:** Gathering information about what topics to strengthen and work on it while at the same time continue udacity course.

+**Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923